 People need to be technology savvy

 A whole bucket load of things that employees, agencies and consultancies used to do, are now better done by software.
-The type of people that need to be hired are those that can manage the technology, understand the analytics from the software and develop strategy that can be executed by the technology.
+The type of people that need to be hired is those that can manage the technology, understand the analytics from the software and develop strategy that can be executed by the technology.

 When it comes to customer experience, you need to be able to scale it (which means implementing technology).
 You need to be able to measure its impact (which means being able to understand analytics).
 And you need to be able to understand humans (your customers) and what might delight them (in other words strategy).